 The short answer is yes.
-Bitcoin cash’s rollout didn’t go smoothly, as underscored by a couple of problems.
+The rollout for bitcoin cash didn’t go smoothly, as underscored by a couple of problems.
 People who tried to buy bitcoin cash ended up sending their money to the wrong digital wallets (kind of like a PayPal account), effectively losing their money.
 This also had the effect of depressing the value of the currency.

 And there was a second problem: Some of the well-known U.S. exchanges where you can buy and sell cryptocurrencies were reluctant to support it at first.

 However, due to high demand — and to the simple fact that bitcoin cash is valued at around $5 billion — some of the exchanges have warmed up to it.
-Several of them support it now, and Coinbase — the granddaddy of cryptocurrency exchanges — says that it will back bitcoin cash in 2018.
+Several of them support it now, and Coinbase, the granddaddy of cryptocurrency exchanges, now backs bitcoin cash.